Latent Agents in Networks: Estimation and Targeting: Applications

 \end{theorem}

-Intuitively, if $W^\mu$ constitutes a good estimate of $H^{-1}$, then we can exploit this approximation (together with Lemma \ref{lem:optPrices}) to construct approximately optimal prices.
+Intuitively, if $W^\mu$ constitutes a good estimate of $H^{-1}$, then we can exploit this approximation to (solve \eqref{eq:sellerOpt} and) construct approximately optimal prices.
 Theorem \ref{thm:optimalprices} formalizes this intuition.
 In particular, this result establishes that a seller can leverage the algorithm of the previous section to estimate $H^{-1}$, and compute prices as in \eqref{eq:priceThm3} using these estimates.
-Moreover, it is possible to quantify the revenue loss from using these approximately optimal prices as opposed to the optimal prices of Lemma \ref{lem:optPrices}.
-Of course, such an approximation would deliver a small optimality gap provided that there is sufficient data on past price/consumption observations.
-Our theorem sheds light on how this gap diminishes as a function of the number of available observations.
-In settings where the underlying influence structure is approximately sparse (with small $s_n$ and $r_{1n}$), our approach is particularly powerful, and guarantees little revenue loss.
+Moreover, it is possible to quantify the revenue loss from using these approximately optimal prices as opposed to the optimal prices.
+Our theorem sheds light on how this loss diminishes as a function of the number of available observations.
+In settings where the underlying influence structure is approximately sparse (with small $s_n$ and $r_{1n}$), our approach is particularly powerful, and guarantees small revenue loss and prices that are asymptotically optimal.